 We help all children gain access to an excellent education by opening and leading high-performing, authentic, public Montessori charter schools in diverse communities across the country.

-We opened our flagship campus, Magnolia Montessori For All, in the fall of 2014 in Austin, TX, and our second campus, Redbud Montessori For All, will open in San Antonio, TX, in fall 2018.
+We opened our flagship campus, Magnolia Montessori For All, in the fall of 2014 in Austin, TX.

 Montessori is the answer to the most salient questions in the educational reform community today:

 - How do we ensure more children are equipped to excel in college?

 - How do we educate the whole child?